jouriena11/pos-order-consolidator/readme.md

 ---
 ## **Future Development**

+### UX/UI
 - to include a proper app logo
 - to include menu category filter tabs in frontend POS order page
+- to include menu category
 - to limit (cooking) batch size
-- to include menu category
-- to include more reports, e.g.

 - to include reminder-type notifications (using setTimeout()), i.e. when there's no change in an order/cooking status after a certain period of time, e.g. 5 minutes
 - to implement cutoff point for batch cooking, i.e. in real practice, there is a maximum limit to the amount of servings that can be cooked in batch
 - to apply pagination and category tabs on POS Order page
 - to apply sorting, filtering, and pagination to the order table on Kitchen Orders page

+### Analytics
+- to include more reports, e.g.
+    - average time elapsed from the moment an order's status changes from 'ready' to 'served' -- this helps monitorwhether FOH managers are promptly serving the food or regularly updating the order status.
+By identifying any delays, this report can assist in improving customer satisfaction and optimizing restaurant operations.

 ---
 ## **Contact**